-Figure 30 shows the translation of the Set functor as an applicative functor according to our rules.
-Compared to the elaboration previously given in Figure 14, the main difference is that packing and $\lambda$ -abstractions have switched order, and that the existential witness type has been abstracted over $\alpha$ accordingly.
+Figure 31 shows the translation of the Set functor as an applicative functor according to our rules.
+Compared to the elaboration previously given in Figure 15, the main difference is that packing and λ -abstractions have switched order, and that the existential witness type has been abstracted over α accordingly.
 Moreover, the nested local let-bindings in the sequence rule have been replaced by applications of the functor parameters inside the abstraction.
 As before, the translation produces many administrative redexes that can be optimized via some fairly obvious partial evaluation scheme.
-Figure 31 shows the translated Set functor after eliminating all intermediate structures and functors this way, for easier comparison with the analogous generative implementation in Figure 15.
+Figure 32 shows the translated Set functor after eliminating all intermediate structures and functors this way, for easier comparison with the analogous generative implementation in Figure 16.

-Obviously, always abstracting over $\Gamma$ in its entirety, as our rules do for pure modules, also leads to over-abstraction (although that is not visible in the example, where we assume the initial $\Gamma$ to be empty).
-In particular, it would be sufficient to abstract only over the part of $\Gamma$ that is bound by, or local to, the outermost applicative functor surrounding a pure module, if any.
-However, semantically the difference does not matter.
-It is not difficult to refine the translation so that it avoids redundant abstractions, but the bureaucracy for tracking the necessary extra information would unnecessarily clutter the rules.
+Obviously, always abstracting over Γ in its entirety, as our rules do for pure modules, also leads to over-abstraction (although that is not visible in the example, where we assume the initial Γ to be empty).
+In particular, it would be sufficient to abstract only over the part of Γ that is bound by, or local to, the outermost applicative functor surrounding a pure module, if any.
+However, semantically the difference does not matter much.
+It is not difficult to refine the translation so that it avoids redundant abstractions, but the bureaucracy for tracking the necessary extra information would unnecessarily clutter the rules, so for presentational purposes we chose the simpler path.
+A real-world implementation can easily optimize the redundant abstractions by what amounts to (fairly straightforward) local partial reductions.
+We would also expect an implementation to present types in a more readable way to the user (e.g., as module paths), but such concerns are outside the scope of this article.

-Paths and packages Finally, Figure 29 shows the modified rules for paths and packages.
-They should not reveal any surprises at this point, because all that changes is the insertion of the right $\Gamma$ -abstraction/application necessary to match the module rules.
+Paths and packages Finally, Figure 30 shows the modified rules for paths and packages.
+They should not reveal any surprises at this point, because all that changes is the insertion of the right Γ -abstraction/application necessary to match the module rules.

 Importantly, the path rule now fully supports functor applications in type paths.
 For example, the type expression (Set IntOrd).set is well-formed when Set is an appropriate applicative functor.
-This is simply a consequence of our semantic treatment of paths: when Set is bound to a functor with the signature given in Figure 26, its outer $\exists \beta$ is separated pack \langle \lambda \alpha. \text{list } \alpha, eq : [\alpha \times \alpha \rightarrow bool], less : [\alpha \times \alpha \rightarrow bool] \}.
+This is simply a consequence of our semantic treatment of paths: when Set is bound to a functor with the signature given in Figure 27, its outer $\exists \beta$ is separated in the environment (according to rule B-SEQ) and the module (Set IntOrd).set simply has the atomic signature [= β int : Ω].
+Since this signature contains no existentials, it is trivially a legal path.